 I had previously assumed I would work until I was at least 60; that’s what people do, right?
 I would be quite wealthy; anesthesia pays well and I was on track for an 8-figure portfolio eventually.

 After Inception, I knew about another option, an option that would leave me with all the money I need, and more importantly, the freedom to spend my days as I see fit.

 My head was swimming with ideas.
 I had ideas to implement, and ideas to share.
 I wrote some ideas down, and decided I would start a website of my own.
 I made a New Years’ Resolution to follow through with the plan.

-On January 9th, I launched PhysicianOnFIRE.com.
+On January 9th of 2016, I launched PhysicianOnFIRE.com.
 Why this name?

 - I am a physician.
 I could have used “doctor” but the title is overused and…

 - I like alliteration.
 A lot.
 Allow me to elaborate.
 The 2 F sounds just work.

 - I share my thoughts on FIRE.
 Financial Independence.
 Retire Early.

 - “on FIRE” or “en fuego” is often used to indicate things are going really well.